wesleym/tacit/api/doc/FilesystemsApi.md

 Delete filesystem

 Deletes the filesystem with the specified ID.
-The filesystem must not be attached to any running instances at the time of deletion.
+The filesystem must not be mounted to any running instances at the time of deletion.

 ### Example
 ```dart